hchsueh/Diagnosing.Alzheimer.Disease/README.md

   <img src="fig_sec5_bar1.png"  width="830" />
 </p>

-Overall, including the medication features generates 1 ~ 2% improvement in AD diagnosis accuracy.
+Overall, including the medication features generates 1 ~ 2% improvement in DX_bl diagnosis accuracy.
 We find that taking calcium and vitamin D supplements does not have a significant effect on the diagnosis class at baseline visit.
 However, taking blood thinners and cholesterol-lowering drugs are both significant features in the model; they are negatively correlated with AD diagnosis (e.g., __taking blood-thinners appears to reduce the risk of Alzheimer’s Disease, which confirms the aforementioned literature review that reveals blood-thinners reduce dementia risk).[18]__ Our finding that taking cholesterol-lowering drugs is associated with a lower likelihood of AD diagnosis is particularly notable; __to the best of our knowledge, no studies using the ADNI dataset have addressed this interaction before.
 We hope that these results will motivate subsequent clinical research to investigate the relationships that we find.__
 <br />

 A table of accuracies using the baseline+medication model follows: